 - Roof pitch and type: Roof material and pitch influence the amount of water that can be harvested.
 Lower-pitched roofs tend to catch more water than steeply pitched roofs.
 Smoother roof textures will facilitate runoff better than textured roofs.

 - Water rates: Areas with higher water rates will make rainwater harvesting projects more economically viable.

 - Permits: Rainwater harvesting permits may be required.
 Check with your local or state government.
 For more information, see the Rainwater Harvesting Regulations Map.

-Use the Rainwater Harvesting Tool to estimate the amount of rainfall that can be collected from a rooftop or other hard surfaces.
+- Determine how much rainwater is available for harvesting.
+FEMP's Rainwater Harvesting Tool can be used to estimate the amount of monthly rainfall over a typical year that can be collected from a rooftop or other hard surfaces.

 Monthly Rainfall Collected (gal)